-If able, use your smartphone to take photos of the entire scene.
+If able, use your smartphone to take photos or video of the entire scene.
 Photograph the location, any pertinent details and your injuries.

 Also seek out witnesses and ask for their contact information.
 If possible, have these witnesses give a statement to police at the scene.

 Gather the driver’s information, but he or she should also stay at the scene until police arrive.

 If emergency medical responders transport you to the hospital before police arrive, be sure to follow up as soon as you can to file your own account of the accident.
 According to CityLab, many police reports don’t include the cyclist’s or pedestrian’s story about what happened: